This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Include Instagram into emails

-In Flodesk, you can include an Instagram reel of your latest posts at the end of the email.
+In Flodesk, you can include an Instagram feed of your latest posts at the end of the email.
 Which I think is brilliant and has actually helped me grow my Instagram a bit more.

 Again, it depends on the type of blog you run.
 Maybe Instagram isn’t that important for your business.
 But since it is for my blog, I highly appreciate this feature.